Skip to main content

 • High-density lipoprotein, or HDL.
 Often called “good” cholesterol, HDL helps to remove excess cholesterol from your body.

 • Low-density lipoprotein, or LDL.
-LDL is the bad cholesterol.
+Generally considered "bad” cholesterol.
 It can lead to a buildup of plaque in the arteries.

 • Very low-density lipoprotein, or VLDL.
-VLDL also tends to promote plaque buildup.
+VLDL also promotes plaque buildup.

-Another substance included in lipid lab tests is triglyceride levels.
+Another item included when cholesterol levels are checked are triglyceride levels.
 Triglycerides are a specific type of fat in the blood.
 Certain risk factors may increase your risk of elevated triglycerides, such as excess body fat or uncontrolled Type 2 diabetes.
-Excess calories, especially from refined carbohydrates like added sugars, smoking and drinking alcohol also may increase triglycerides.
+Excess calories, especially from refined carbohydrates such as added sugars and ultra-processed foods, may increase triglycerides.
+Alcohol also may increase triglyceride levels.

 Many things may increase your risk for high cholesterol, including: